lorenzo-stoakes/linux-vm-notes/oom.md

   the system to resume normal operation.

 * In order for the OOM to reach the state where the OOM killer needs to be invoked, the system needs to have 'overcommit' enabled.

-An overcommit is an allocation which either does not take into account available physical memory at all, or only rejects really crazy requests.
+* 'Overcommitting' is where memory allocations are permitted under circumstances where the actual available memory might not be able to satisfy the request.
+This is possible because of [demand paging][demand-paging] - memory requested by processes isn't necessarily allocated right way, rather memory ranges are stored in VMAs (see the section on [process address space][process] for more on VMAs), and pages are 'faulted in' as necessary.

 * There are 3 possible overcommit modes, specified by the [sysctl][sysctl] `vm.overcommit_memory` (see the [overcommit accounting][overcommit-accounting]